“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

-On the other hand, if you want to go to Western Europe to soak up the ambiance, someplace else may satisfy this desire as well or better than Europe.
+On the other hand, if you want to go to Western Europe to soak up the ambiance, some developing countries may satisfy this desire better than Europe.
 Latin America has stunning colonial towns that feel European and have elements of indigenous and Afro-American roots.

 Some of my favorite Latin American colonial cities include (Note: Several famous towns are not on this list, like Ouro Preto, Brazil, because I have never visited these cities):

 - Guanajuato, Queretaro, San Miguel de Allende, San Cristobal de las Casas, Merida, and Oaxaca, Mexico;

 - Granada, Nicaragua;